For investigating tricky issues, we may ask you to share your logs. There are two logs generally of interest in these situations:

 - Sign In: Make sure you have a Plex account connected to your Roku.
 The logs are indexed by Plex username, so the option is only available when you have an account connected.

-- Enable Logging: Enable logging on your Roku, which is found under Settings > Advanced > Log Level > Debug.
+- Enable Remote Logging: Enable remote logging on your Roku, which is found under Settings > Advanced > Logging > Remote.

 Reproduce and Report the Issue